 This page provides an overview of Precision Runway Monitor (PRM) operations at Sydney (Kingsford-Smith) Airport (YSSY/SYD).

-Pilot training may include viewing of the following video as required by CASA, other National Aviation Authorities, or company operations manuals.
+Pilot training may include this presentation as required by CASA, other National Aviation Authorities, or company operations manuals.

 Purpose of PRM operations

 During periods of the day with peak arrival demand and inclement weather, capacity at Sydney Airport can be maintained with the use of PRM operations.
 A highly accurate surveillance system allows ATC to precisely monitor aircraft tracking on their approach paths and permit independent parallel approaches.